Romantic orientation

-A person's romantic orientation, also called affectional orientation, is the classification of the sex or gender with which a person experiences romantic attraction towards or is likely to have a romantic relationship with.
+Romantic orientation, also called affectional orientation, is the classification of the sex or gender which a person experiences romantic attraction towards or is likely to have a romantic relationship with.
 The term is used alongside the term "sexual orientation", as well as being used alternatively to it, based upon the perspective that sexual attraction is only a single component of a larger concept.

-For example, although a pansexual person may feel sexually attracted to people regardless of gender, the person may experience romantic attraction and intimacy with women only.
+For example, a pansexual person--who may feel sexually attracted to people regardless of gender--might experience romantic attraction toward only women and feel romantic intimacy only with women.

 For asexual people, romantic orientation is often considered a more useful measure of attraction than sexual orientation.

 The relationship between sexual attraction and romantic attraction is still under debate.

 Sexual and romantic attractions are often studied in conjunction.
 Even though studies of sexual and romantic spectrums are shedding light onto this under-researched subject, much is still not fully understood.